 5. Optimize Your Content For Google Answer Box – The Google Answer Box performs well with certain types of content such as; ‘how to guides’, Symptoms and treatment of a given illness, FAQs, ‘requirements of…’ and ‘process to…’ among others.

 It is without any doubt that voice search is now with us and within a short while more users will be using it to get more refined and faster answers to their questions.
 It is therefore very important for any digital marketer to prepare adequately for the shift in SEO semiotics to ensure online success in the future.
-If you have not started, do start now.
+If you have not started, do start now with seo full course.

 Image Credit: Ennews.com